Category Archives: Verizon Wireless

 AT&T Internet Air for Business router and product graphic

-Check AT&T Internet Air availability Disclosure: I’m an AT&T Business Wireless Consultant.
-I can help you order AT&T services end-to-end.
+Talk to me about AT&T Internet Air for Business Disclosure: I’m an AT&T Business Wireless Consultant and can help with AT&T ordering and account support.

 Verizon 5G Business Internet graphic

-• Switch offer: Verizon also advertises up to a $1,500 credit to help cover switching costs.
+• Switching pitch: Verizon advertises up to $1,500 to help cover switching costs.

-• Guarantees: their page mentions a 10-year price guarantee for new customers in select areas, and a 30-day satisfaction guarantee (terms apply).
+• Guarantee messaging: Verizon highlights a 10-year price guarantee for eligible new customers in select areas and a 30-day satisfaction guarantee.

 T-Mobile 5G Business Internet graphic

-• Ask for an address check before you commit.
+• Check the exact business address before you commit.

-• Guest Wi-Fi: isolate it from POS traffic (separate SSID/VLAN if possible).
+• Guest Wi-Fi: keep it separate from business-critical traffic where possible.

-If fiber is available at the address, fiber usually wins for consistency, upload, and overall stability.
-Fixed wireless is the move when you need:
+If fiber is available, fiber usually wins for consistency, upload performance, and long-term stability.
+Fixed wireless usually makes more sense when you need:

 • a backup circuit,